cdcepi/WNV-forecast-project-2023/forecast-submissions-README.md

 When a pull request is submitted, the data are validated through [Github Actions](https://docs.github.com/en/actions) which runs the tests present in [the validations repository](https://github.com/reichlab/covid19-forecast-hub-validations).
 The intent for these tests are to validate the requirements above.
 Please [let us know](https://github.com/cdcepi/WNV-forecast-project-2023/issues) if you are facing issues while running the tests.

-## Policy on late or updated submissions
+## Policy on Late or Updated Submissions
 To ensure that forecasting is done in real-time, all forecasts are required to be submitted to this repository by the listed [deadlines](https://github.com/cdcepi/WNV-forecast-project-2023#timeline).
 Late forecasts will not be accepted.